Generalized gamma approximation with rates for urns, walks and trees: Proof of urn Theorem 1.2

-\begin{proof} Consider an urn with~$1$ green ball,~$1+i$ black balls and~$j+l-i$ white balls.
+\begin{pf} Consider an urn with $1$ black ball and $w$ white balls.
 Balls are drawn from the urn and replaced as follows.
-After the~$m$th ball is drawn, it is replaced in the urn along with another ball of the same color plus, if~$m$ is divisible by~$l$, an additional green ball.

-If~$H$ is the number of times a non-green ball is drawn in~$n-l$ draws, the number of white balls in the urn after~$n-l$ draws is distributed as~$P_{1+i,j+l-i}(H)$.
-The lemma follows after noting~$H+j+l+1$ is distributed as~$F_{1,l+j+1}^{n-l,l}$ (which by definition is the distribution of~$R$) and the number of white balls in the urn after~$n-l$ draws has distribution~$F_{2+i,j+l-i}^{n-l,l}$. \end{proof}
+After the $m$th ball is drawn, it is replaced in the urn along with another ball of the same color plus, if $m$ is divisible by $l$, an additional green ball.
+If $H$ is the number of times a nongreen ball is drawn in $n$ draws, the number of white balls in the urn after $n$ draws is distributed as ${\mathcal{P}}_H(1,w)$.
+The lemma follows after noting $H+w+1$ is distributed as ${\mathcal{P}} ^l_{n}(0,w+1)$ [which by definition is the distribution of $\urn _{n}(0,w+1)$] and the number of white balls in the urn after $n$ draws has distribution ${\mathcal{P}}^l_{n}(1,w)$. \end{pf}